hb9kns/webforms/README.md

 file, an old version with the suffix `.old` is saved, and the result from `diff -e $new $old` is appended to a file with the suffix `.diff` .
 (For this to work, the script of course must be able to write to these files.)
-In principle, from this any old version can be reconstructed, but the is currently no automatic way provided.
+In principle, from this any old version can be reconstructed, but currently there is no automatic way provided.

 Version control can also be done with RCS or Git.
 However, for this to work, the function `dobackup` must be modified; please read the source!

-If defined, the logfile contains information about all runs of the script, including user and remote host information.
-Be careful about privacy issues!
+If defined, the logfile contains information about all runs of the script, including user and remote host information -- be careful about privacy issues!

 ---